 In 1979, the Charney report on carbon dioxide and climate change by the US National Academy of Sciences was published, as was the Hasselmann report – considered the first serious effort to provide a statistical framework for identifying a human-caused global warming signal, and the National Oceanic and Atmospheric Administration (NOAA) started using satellites to monitor global changes in atmospheric temperatures.

 On the 40th anniversary of these key events, the researchers have reanalyzed the three data sets and concluded the first two reached the five sigma level, or gold standard of certainty, back in 2005, and the third in 2016.

 “Humanity cannot afford to ignore such clear signals,” the report concludes.

 Of course, there are still those who refuse to accept that climate change is real, let alone directly caused by humans.
 Alas, not understanding something doesn’t make it not real.
 A consensus of 97 percent of climate scientists all agree that the thousands of peer-reviewed studies, analyses, and reports from decades' worth of data all show the same thing: It's us.

 “The narrative out there that scientists don’t know the cause of climate change is wrong,” study lead author Benjamin Santer, an atmospheric scientist at the Lawrence Livermore National Laboratory, told Reuters.
 “We do.”

-There is no “debate” amongst climate scientists, and people who say there is likely have their own motivation – fear, denial, greed – for stirring up a controversy that doesn’t exist.
-So, while they're sticking their heads in the sand, the rest of humanity needs to pick up the slack.
+There is no “debate” amongst climate scientists, and those who suggest there is likely have their own motivation – fear, denial, greed – for stirring up a controversy that doesn’t exist.
+In the meantime, the rest of humanity needs to pick up the slack.
 According to the landmark IPCC report, this is doable if we act now.